-Belgian doctors conducted thorough research on 97 selected patients suffering from malignant pleural mesothelioma, in order to characterize the significance of extrapleural pneumonectomy (EPP) surgery on the survival rate of patients.
-Despite the fact that EPP has not been a popular surgical procedure among many of the American and European surgeons, the Belgian doctors have certainly taken a leap and showed the successful outcomes of using this method.
+Belgian doctors conducted thorough research on 97 selected patients suffering from malignant pleural mesothelioma, to characterize the significance of extrapleural pneumonectomy (EPP) surgery on the survival rate of patients.
+Even though EPP has not been a popular surgical procedure among many of the American and European surgeons, the Belgian doctors have certainly leaped and shown the successful outcomes of using this method.

-Among 197 patients who were registered between 2003 to 2014, the study was started with 97 patients who qualified to undergo EPP in a multidisciplinary treatment to cure mesothelioma.
+Among 197 patients registered between 2003 to 2014, the study started with 97 patients who qualified to undergo EPP in a multidisciplinary treatment to cure mesothelioma.

-Out of these 97 patients, surgery was performed on 76 patients.
-56 patients underwent extrapleural pneumonectomy and 20 underwent exploratory thoracotomy.
+Out of these 97 patients, doctors performed surgery on 76 patients.
+Fifty-six patients underwent extrapleural pneumonectomy, and 20 underwent exploratory thoracotomy.

-Among these 56 patients on whom EPP was performed, 3 survived for 10 years or more and 4 patients have hit the 5 years mark, and are showing sparkling chances of reaching the 10-year mark.
+Among these 56 patients who received EPP treatment, three survived for ten years or more, and four patients have hit the five years mark, and are showing sparkling chances of reaching the 10-year mark.